jckarinen/csci-491/notes/chapter-1-3.md

 ### Factoring code: client vs server-side
 > Note that factoring on the server-side tends to be coarser-grained than on the client-side: you tend to split out common *sections* rather than create lots of individual components.
 This has benefits (it tends to be simple) as well as drawbacks (it is not nearly as isolated as client-side components).

+(Not really sure what this means yet, but seemed worth writing down)